 As in the case of BPA in plastic bottles we use for drinking water, many times the product is warehoused in hot conditions for months or even years before they reach a consumer.
 The heat increases the leaching of the BPA into the water much like keeping the bottle in a hot car during the summer.

 All of this adds up to a possible health epidemic of nationwide proportions in the coming years.
-We can discuss the issue into the ground with the people who have the economic motivation vigorously defending their side of the story.
-The debate can go on forever as the issue manifests itself into an increasing health care management cost while people suffer health challenges as the cost for the corporate profit.
+We can discuss the issue on the ground with the people who have the economic motivation vigorously defending their side of the story.
+The debate can go on forever as the issue manifests itself into an increasing healthcare management cost while people suffer health challenges as the cost for the corporate profit.